arturopala/make-it-g8/src/main/resources/g8-build-template/README.md

     `$testCommand$`

-How to test the template and generate an example project ==
+How to test the template and generate an example project?
+==

 * Run `./test.sh`